A Black Bean Burger Recipe that Can Hold it’s Own Next to an All-Beef Patty

 - ½ cup raw walnuts

-- 1 slice sprouted and toasted whole grain bread (such as Food for Life brand)
+- 1 slice sprouted and toasted whole grain bread (such as Food for Life brand) or a gluten free bun

 - 4 cloves garlic